Connected Vehicle Spot Weather Impact

 A 2018 UDOT study identified Utah roadway segments that have high rates of weather-related crashes.
 Based on this information, UDOT has selected a few locations near Salt Lake City for initial deployment of the system.
 The locations are east of Salt Lake City along I-80 and near Park City along U.S. 40, S.R.
 224 and S.R.
 248. Once the system is deployed and tested successfully, other locations throughout the state will be considered for future deployment.

-UDOT’s project partner, Panasonic, will develop and deploy this CV application and related tools.
-This application is a part of UDOT’s Connected Vehicle Data Ecosystem Project provided through the UDOT/Panasonic partnership and is being funded by a federal grant.
-The success of this project will be measured by the effectiveness of the system to detect and transmit actual road conditions into the vehicle in a timely manner.
+UDOT’s project partner, Panasonic, developed this connected vehicle (CV) application and related tools.
+This project is a part of UDOT’s Connected Vehicle Data Ecosystem, which was developed in partnership with Panasonic and funded by a federal grant.
+The success of this project will continue to be measured by the system’s ability to detect and transmit actual road conditions into the vehicle in a timely manner.